 Erin received her Juris Doctorate from the Marshall-Wythe School of Law at the College of William and Mary in 1987 where she was on the Benton moot court team.
 She began her legal career as an Associate in the Trusts and Estates department of the law firm of Christian & Barton in Richmond.
 She also served as Trust Counsel for Crestar Bank in Richmond for several years before moving to Bristol to join the law firm of Jones & King, P.C., in 1996.

 Erin is listed in The Best Lawyers in America and is a fellow of the American College of Trust and Estate Counsel, which recognizes individual attorneys for distinguished contributions to the practice of estate planning, probate and trust law.
 She has written a number of published articles and frequently lectures to other lawyers on trust and estate topics.
-She is a member of the Tri-Cities Estate Planning Council, the Virginia Bar Association, the Tennessee Bar Association and the American Bar Association.
+She is a member of the Tri-Cities Estate Planning Council, the Virginia Bar Association, and the Tennessee Bar Association.
 Erin is licensed to practice law in Tennessee and Virginia.

 Erin and her husband, Butch, reside in Bristol, Tennessee, where they raised their two sons, Brendan and Logan.
-She is a Rotarian and has served on a number of community and non-profit boards, including the Bristol Public Library, Court Appointed Special Advocates for Children and Wellmont Foundation.
+She is a Rotarian and has served on a number of community and non-profit boards, including the Bristol Public Library, Court Appointed Special Advocates for Children, Wellmont Foundation and Bristol Tennessee Essential Services (BTES).
 She has also served the College of William and Mary on a variety of Boards and Committees.